KOSASIH/PromoteOneself/README.md

 The */posset set player &lt;player-username&gt; lastusername* command makes the plugin update the player's recorded last username in the config files. \
 The */posset set target &lt;target-name&gt; aims &lt;add|remove&gt; &lt;aim-name&gt;* command adds or removes an aim to/from a target. \
 The */posset set target &lt;target-name&gt; leadsTo &lt;nullify|add &lt;target-name&gt;|remove &lt;target-name&gt;&gt;* command sets which targets lead on from the specified target. \
-The */posset set target &lt;target-name&gt; defaultNextTarget &lt;target-name&gt;* command sets the default next target of the specified target. \
+The */posset set target &lt;target-name&gt; defaultNextTarget &lt;target-name|none&gt;* command sets the default next target of the specified target. \
 The */posset set aim &lt;aim-name&gt; type &lt;aim-type&gt;* command sets the type of an aim (this command does not work for 'command' type aims). \
-The */posset set aim &lt;aim-name&gt; achieve &lt;aim-goal&gt;* command sets the goal of an aim (this command does not worm for 'command' type aims). \
+The */posset set aim &lt;aim-name&gt; achieve &lt;aim-goal&gt;* command sets the goal of an aim (this command does not work for 'command' type aims). \
 The */posset set setting detectKills &lt;true|false&gt;* command sets whether the plugin should listen for player deaths for 'kills' type aims or not. \
 The */posset set setting watchCommands &lt;true|false&gt;* command sets whether the plugin should listen for player commands for 'command' type aims or not. \
 The */posset set setting allowSigns &lt;true|false&gt;* command sets whether the plugin should allow the use of signs or not. \